-Through the support of Internet Geography Plus subscribers, we are able to bring you up to date case study information such as this.
+Through the support of Internet Geography Plus subscribers, we can bring you up to date case study information such as this.
 Please consider supporting us with an Internet Geography Plus subscription.

-To protect Holmpton Road, local houses and businesses being lost to coastal erosion new sea defences are being installed.
-Four hundred metres of rock armour is being installed along this stretch of coast.
-A total of 63,000 tonnes of anorthosite, a rock similar to granite, will be transported from Norway to the site off Golden Sands Holiday Park over the next few months.
-The project will protect about 70 homes and more than 250 holiday chalets and static caravans.
+To protect Holmpton Road, local houses and businesses being lost to coastal erosion, new sea defences have been installed.
+Four hundred metres of rock armour has been installed along this stretch of coast.
+During 2020 just under 70,000 tonnes of anorthosite, a rock similar to granite, was transported from Norway to the site off Golden Sands Holiday Park.
+The project will protect about 70 homes and more than 250-holiday chalets and static caravans.

-The rock is being transported from the quayside quarry in Rekefjord, on the southern coast of Norway, and is being transported in 5000-tonne shipments by barge.
-The rocks are then dropped from the barge using heavy machinery when weather conditions are favourable.
-When the tide goes out the rock is then transported up the beach.
+The rock was transported from the quayside quarry in Rekefjord, on the southern coast of Norway, in 5000-tonne shipments by barge.
+The rocks were then dropped from the barge using heavy machinery when weather conditions were favourable.
+When the tide went out the rock was then transported up the beach.

-The cliffs to the south of Withernsea Cliffs are currently being re-profiled and rock armour is being placed onto the newly gently sloping cliffs and along their base.
+The cliffs to the south of Withernsea have been re-profiled, and rock armour has been placed onto the newly gently sloping cliffs and along their base.

 This gallery will be updated over the coming months.
 Feel free to use these images in your classroom.
-Please remember to credit www.internetgeography.net If you would like to use these images in the public domain.
-If you would like to use these images for commercial purposes please contact us.
+Please remember to credit www.internetgeography.net.
+If you would like to use these images in the public domain or for commercial purposes, please contact us.